 The letter must meet all relevant Canada Post Mailing and Postal Code Requirements.

 Technical Requirements

 The technical requirement will consist of the following:

-PEBA Design Layout- Will be attached to this requirements document as Appendix “A”

-Batch Requirements for the Letter-
+Batch Requirements for the Letter

 The following requirements must be included:

 The letter must be printed in its own unique batch as a mass batch.

 The batch will include any and all letters created out of the nightly batch.

 Individual PDF’s must be created and attached to the member’s outgoing communication tab in PENFAX for future reference.

 The PDF must be available to the member through PENWEB.

-The batch name must correspond to the BI Publisher name.
-The two must be the same and must include the letter number, name and version number provided by PEBA.
+Batch name must incorporate a shortened version naming convention that BI publisher and the letter form is following.
+The batch name should include the following (in upper case):

+PLAN LETTER – PEPP=P, MEPP=M

+LETTER NUMBER – a numeral assigned by PEBA

+LETTER NAME – a description assigned by PEBA

+For this letter: P13DEATHNOSP

 The letter must be generated and dated based on the business day the transaction was processed which resulted in the letter being generated through the nightly batch - if the batch runs after midnight, the date and any associated calculations displayed on the letter must reflect the correct business day.

-If a manual batch is ran, the manual batch must create the letter for the business day the batch is ran, and the associated letter picked up and included in the nightly mass batch file for the letter.
+If a manual batch is ran, the manual batch must create the letter for the business day the batch is ran, and the associated letter picked up and included in the mass batch file for the letter.

 If a letter is deleted, do not include in the nightly letter batch.

 Printer Setup and Print Configurations